 - Distribute a castor oil derivative such as Mole-Med in your garden.
 Castor oil spray is also effective for gophers and does not harm plants or animals.

-- Measure the perimeter of the area you want to protect, Purchase enough 1⁄4” hardware cloth in 24” width to enclose the protected area.
+- It is difficult to establish a mole-free section of your garden as moles can tunnel as deeply as 30” underground.
+You can try the following strategy that might work for a while.
+Measure the perimeter of the area you want to protect, Purchase enough 1/4” hardware cloth in 24” width to enclose the protected area.
 Dig a trench around the area you wish to protect that is 12” deep and that extends 12” horizontally away from the protected garden area.
 Bend the 24” hardware cloth into an “L” shape so that 12” is vertical and 12” is horizontal, and place it in the trench.
 The horizontal section of the hardware cloth should project away from the garden area at a 90° angle.

 - Experienced gardeners advise not to insert strange and dangerous things into mole tunnels, not only because they don’t work but because they can also put your children and pets at risk.